 Finally, going by available age bracket information, 71% of the US population is at or below 54 years old.
 Someone who’s 54 was born in 1965, and turned 13 in 1978.
 Of course, teens have been a major demographic of video games (and video arcades) since the beginning.

 So overall, the demographic that didn’t have video games at any point during their childhood or adolescent years (like Donald Trump and other Baby Boomers) is very much in the minority.
-I’ll also note that Baby Boomers did grow up with a rather overwhelming dominance of Westerns in popular culture, and of course that genre can be fairly violent.
+I’ll also note that Baby Boomers did grow up with a rather overwhelming dominance of Westerns in popular culture; Westerns, of course, are a fairly violent genre.

 A sizable number of US adults play video games